-Set forth below are the names of the persons serving as directors, their ages, their offices in the Corporation, if any, their principal occupation or employment for the past five years, the length of their tenure as directors and the names of other public companies in which such persons hold directorships.
+Set forth below are the names of the persons nominated as directors, their ages, their offices in the Corporation, if any, their principal occupation or employment for the past five years, the length of their tenure as directors and the names of other public companies in which such persons hold directorships.
 Information regarding their beneficial ownership of the Corporation's Common Stock and of the common stock of its majority-owned subsidiary, Thermo Fibergen Inc. ("Thermo Fibergen"), and of its parent company, Thermo Electron Corporation ("Thermo Electron"), a diversified high technology company, is reported under the caption "Stock Ownership."
+All of the nominees are currently directors of the Corporation.
 Senator Paul E. Tsongas, who served as a director of the Corporation since 1992, passed away in January 1997.